mouhamaddev/django-async-framework/docs/tutorial/asyncratethrottle.md

 Important Note: The throttle uses an in-memory dictionary to store request history, so it works best in single-process environments.
 For multi-process or distributed deployments, a shared cache or database-backed throttle would be necessary.
-* The default client identifier is the remote IP (`REMOTE_ADDR`), but this method can be overridden for custom identification.